hygenec2olkid/concert-assignment/README.md

 # concert-assignment

-Web application for managing concerts and seat reservations.
+A web application for managing concerts and seat reservations.

+---

+## 👤 User Features

-Users can:
+Users are able to:

-- Able to view all concerts (included out-of-ticket concerts)
+- View all concerts (including sold-out concerts)
-- Able to reserve seats - 1 seat per 1 user
+- Reserve a seat (1 seat per user)
-- Able to cancel reserve seats
+- Cancel a reservation
-- Able to view own reservation history
+- View their own reservation history

+---

+## Admin Features

-Admins can:
+Admins are able to:

+- Create concerts
-- Able to create / delete concerts
+- Delete concerts
-- Able to view users reservation history
+- View all users' reservation history

 ---